MakeSchool-Tutorials/Node-Reddit-Clone/P10-Comments-On-Comments-Part-Deux/content.md

 1. Sign up and Login
 1. Associate posts and comments with their author
 1. **Make comments on comments**
     1. Make comments embedded documents instead of reference.
     1. Make comments on posts work.
     1. Make comments embedded inside comments.
-  1. Test comments on comments are working.
+    1. Test that comments on comments are working.
-1. Vote a post up
+1. Vote a post up or down

 # Embedding Comments in Posts